mdevasish/Tech_in_Asia_Content_Analysis/README.md

   Ex : docker run --rm -p 5000:5000 app

 3. If the above command execution is successful without any errors, launch a browser and hit the url : http://localhost:<port1>/

-Note : I would like to thank Ivan for giving an opprotunity to work on the articles (kind of an end to end project implementation) which has strengthened me by showing a new direction in my journey of learning.
-The last two weeks have been quiet hectic, fun, chaos yet productive.

 Thank you.